 Shop for Garmin watches on Amazon

 For the female runners amongst us, a sports bra is an absolute must; I’m not top heavy, but even I find that running without a sports bra is uncomfortable.
 I purchased a Lonsdale sports bra from Sports Direct whilst it was on offer for £6; sports bra’s generally aren’t cheap, and can be hard to find in certain sizes.
 I love this one, especially for the price; the support is great, it’s comfortable and doesn’t chafe or cause irritation.

-Check out Lonsdale Sports Bra’s – Amazon
+Shop for Lonsdale Sports Bra’s on Amazon

 3. Hair Tie